We Exclusively offer 2 types of Cremation. AquaCremation and Flame Cremation.

 “What about the liquid that is left over?”
 That’s what we call an effluent.
 That effluent is completely sterile because it’s been exposed to extreme temperatures in excess of an hour.
 Secondly, the body has been reduced to its very simplest form, amino acids, which are below the DNA chain.
 Therefore, there is nothing humanly identifiable in that effluent.
 The effluent is then discharged into our wastewater treatment system.

 Flame cremation requires that the deceased be placed into a Casket and transported to an offsite third party crematorium.
 Once there, the deceased will be processed in the time allotted by the crematorium as they receive decedents from multiple funeral homes.
 This is a general overview of the Flame Cremation Process.
-Crematoriums may vary on their practices.
-Flame Cremation can be performed by anyone who has taken a two day course and a minimum number of Cremations.
+Crematoriums may vary in their practices.

 What is Cremation?